zhijing-jin/nlp/language-style-transfer/data/TfidfPairs/README.md

 ### Pros and Cons for TF-IDF Pseudo Pairs
 #### Cons:
+ * For certain datasets or small datasets, it's hard to match corresponding opposite sentences in the training set.
  * The TF-IDF pairs are _just_ sentences with high cosine similarity of their TF-IDF vectors.
 For example, it may pair a neg sentence with a _negative_ sentence in the positive review.
 ```
 Examples

+Good pair:
+i do love starbucks and this one is no different !
+i love starbucks but this one is not so great .

 Bad pair:
 they were awful . <The neg part of a pos review>
 they were awful .

-Good pair:
-i do love starbucks and this one is no different !
-i love starbucks but this one is not so great .

 Ambiguous pair:
 i had heard halo was a good place for it .